T145/black-mirror/README.md

 ### dnsmasq

 Many popular platforms such as OpenWRT, DDWRT, and Pihole use DNSmasq as their choice TCP powerhouse.
 After inspecting many domain blocklists you'll inevitably run across a list in the `dnsmasq.conf` format.
 This list doesn't support it because you can use the `addn-hosts` parameter to add hosts in the list.
-Target a file that has the hosts in a format similar to the Desktop OS Hosts File format.
+Target a file that has the hosts in a format similar to the `Desktop OS Hosts File format`.

 If you're using the `RADVD` daemon, prepend any listed hosts with [`::`](https://stackoverflow.com/questions/40189084/what-is-for-localhost-and-0-0-0-0).
 Otherwise, even if you have IPv6 support set up, prepend hosts with [`0.0.0.0`](https://github.com/StevenBlack/hosts#we-recommend-using-0000-instead-of-127001).